-As part of the registration process each term, students are required to complete the Current Student Enrollment Agreement which is generated automatically in the student information system (Populi) or emailed.
-If a student who registers through Populi fails to complete the enrollment agreement, the registration may auto-cancel.
+As part of the registration process each term, students are required to complete the Current Student Enrollment Agreement which is generated automatically in the student information system (Populi).
+If a student who registers through Populi fails to complete the enrollment agreement, the registration will cancel automatically.